pradeepubale/mf/README.md

 ### Syllabus

-The syllabus for CS and IT is same:
+The syllabus for CS and IT is same:[syllabus]